 How To Make A Career Change At 35

 Statistics show that people aged 35 to 44 change careers up to 2 or 3 times.
 So if your gut tells you to have a career change at 35, do not feel weirded out.
-This phenomenon is relatively common.
+This phenomenon is relatively common, and there are many resources to support you like self-development courses.

 Pursuing a new career is more than finding a new job or industry.
 It is more about developing a fresh perspective on life.
 You may also be yearning for new meaning and purpose.